Banner photo is of the T. A. Lytle factory on Sterling Road in 1912. From the City of Toronto Archives.

 I’m sorry to say that the second last chemical analysis there – the one with lead and high in empyreumatic substances – was from a jar of Lytle’s pickles.
 I won’t even tell you about his vinegars.
 But hey, his jams checked out fine…

-Just the same, by 1908 Lytle’s business had grown considerably and a larger factory was required for the production of his many lines.
-He moved out of the busy downtown core to the relatively undeveloped west end of the city.
+Just the same, by 1908 Lytle’s business was booming and a larger factory was soon necessary for the production of the company’s many products.
+He moved out of the busy downtown core to the west end of the city, which was then only just being developed.
 There he built a large factory on Sterling, a short road which had been cut through land owned by a lumber merchant named William Leak.

-The location was perfect for industry, snuggled as it was between the Canadian Pacific and Grand Trunk Railways.
+The location was perfect for Lytle, snuggled as it was between the Canadian Pacific and Grand Trunk Railways.

 The new street address also worked well for Lytle as the company already had a product line named “Sterling”: